hctwist/computational-graph/README.md

     });
 ```

-Any nodes fired within the action passed will be batched and a single fire path will be constructed after the action
+Any nodes fired within the action passed will be batched.
-returns.
 No nodes will be computed more than once per batch.

 ## Events